American Foxhound: History

-The breed was developed by landed gentry purely for the sport of hunting foxes.
+The breed was developed purely for hunting foxes.
 With the importation (or migration) of the red fox, Irish Foxhounds were added to the lines, to increase speed and stamina in the dog, qualities still prevalent in today's dogs.
-One quality that the American Foxhound is famous for is its musical bay that can be heard for miles.
-This is one reason why this breed does not do well in city settings.

 The breed was first recognized by the American Kennel Club in 1886.
-Today, there are many different strains of American Foxhound, including Walker, Calhoun, Goodman, Trigg, July and Penn-Marydel.
+Today, there are many different strains of American Foxhound, including Walker, Calhoun, Goodman, Trigg, July, and Penn-Marydel.
 Though each strain looks different, they are all recognized as members of the same breed.
-Most show hounds are Walkers, many of the pack hounds (used with hunting foxes on horseback) are Penn-Marydel and hunters use a variety of strains to suit their hunting style and quarry.
+Most show hounds are Walkers, many of the pack hounds (used with hunting foxes on horseback) are Penn-Marydel, and hunters use a variety of strains to suit their hunting style and quarry.

-George Washington as the Father of the American Foxhound

-The American Kennel Club does credit George Washington as the Father of the American Foxhound.
-Washington and his wife Martha were dog breeders in Mount Vernon, Virginia.
-Washington is said to have had a strong love for dogs; that grew from his love of hunting for foxes.
-This love of dogs stems from watching the relationship between the dog and the fox it was hunting.
-Washington was an avid fox hunter.
-The birth of this breed can be credited to Washington, and his relationship with Marquis de Lafayette.
-Lafayette gifted a group of French Hound’s to Washington, from there around two years after, Washington acquired eight regular hounds from Philadelphia, Pennsylvania and 2 “Slow Pace” hounds from England.
-From these 3 breeds of dogs, from America, France and England, Washington then bred the American Foxhound.
-Washington had no desire to breed this dog for attention to legacy, but rather for personal gain – to hunt foxes with his own collection of specially bred hunting dogs.
-Washington bred the American Foxhound in hopes of breeding faster speed and tracking of foxes into the breed of hounds he already owned.

 Description

 Appearance

 While standards call for the American Foxhound to be about 21–25 in tall to the withers, and weigh anywhere between 55–71 lb, many of them are larger in structure (especially the show strains), with males standing 26–29 in and females 25–28 in and smaller in weight, typically between 45–65 lb.
 The legs of a Foxhound are long and straight-boned.
 The foxhound's chest is rather narrow.
 It has a long muzzle, and a large, domed skull.
 The ears are wide and low-set.
 The eyes are hazel or brown, and are large and wide-set.